slytomcat/http-mock/README.md

 The `http-mock` in proxy mode automatically makes correct format for such files.

 ## important
-It is not necessary to restart `http-mock` if You changed the file with response, but if You changed the configuration then thr restart is required.
+It is not necessary to restart `http-mock` if You changed the file with response, but if You changed the configuration then the restart is required.